L1M1N4L/A-guide-to-learning-Japanese/README.md

    - Mastering the Kana: A Step-by-Step Guide
    - Kanji
    - introduction to japanese grammar
-   - beginner immersion
-   - beginner Learning process
+   - Beginner's Guide to Language Immersion

 3. [Introduction to post beginner stage]()
    - Introduction to Output
-   - Introduction to Pitch Accent
+   - Pronunciation, Pitch Accent & Phonetics
    - Preparing for Grammar Study

 4. [Grammar Study](#intermediate-concepts)